2.7.4 Effect of a Child Support Agreement Once Accepted by the Registrar (Other than Lump Sum Payment Provisions)

 Transitional arrangements for child support agreements

-Prior to 1 July 2008, the Registrar reviewed all child support agreements that would be in force on that day (Item 73, Schedule 5, Reform of the Child Support Scheme, New Formula and Other Measures Act) (the Reforms Act).
+Prior to 1 July 2008, the Registrar reviewed all child support agreements that would be in force on that day (Child Support Legislation Amendment (Reform of the Child Support Scheme, New Formula and Other Measures) Act 2006 (the Reforms Act) Schedule 5 item 73).

 The Registrar considered each agreement to determine whether the agreement contained provisions that would continue after 1 July 2008.
-Regulation 21 of the Child Support Reforms Regulations specifies which provisions of an agreement would continue to operate after 1 July 2008.
+Regulation 11 of the Child Support Reform (New Formula and Other Measures) Regulations 2018 specifies which provisions of an agreement would continue to operate after 1 July 2008.

-Where the continuity of the agreement provisions are not affected by the changed legislation, then it became a special type of binding child support agreement known as a transitional child support agreement (item 74(1)(b)(i) of the Reforms Act).
+Where the continuity of the agreement provisions are not affected by the changed legislation, then it became a special type of binding child support agreement known as a transitional child support agreement (the Reforms Act Schedule 5 item 74(1)(b)(i)).

 The Registrar will not issue notional assessments in relation to transitional child support agreements.
 Where the assessment is determined under a transitional agreement, a parent's entitlement to FTB Part A will be assessed on the basis of the agreed amount of child support pursuant to the transitional agreement.

-A transitional agreement can be ended by a written agreement entered into without legal advice (item 75(6) of the Reforms Act).
+A transitional agreement can be ended by a written agreement entered into without legal advice (the Reforms Act Schedule 5 item 75(6)).

-Where a child support agreement contained provisions that do not operate after 1 July 2008, e.g. based on components of the previous child support formula that no longer exist, it was terminated by the Registrar as at 30 June 2008 (item 74(1)(b)(ii) of the Reforms Act).
+Where a child support agreement contained provisions that do not operate after 1 July 2008, e.g. based on components of the previous child support formula that no longer exist, it was terminated by the Registrar as at 30 June 2008 (the Reforms Act Schedule 5 item 74(1)(b)(ii)).
 An administrative assessment based on the child support formula was made for the period after 1 July 2008, where an administrative assessment was in place before the child support agreement was accepted.
-If no administrative assessment was in place before the child support agreement was accepted then the Registrar's decision to terminate the child support agreement has the effect of a terminating event (item 74(2) of the Reforms Act).
+If no administrative assessment was in place before the child support agreement was accepted then the Registrar's decision to terminate the child support agreement has the effect of a terminating event (the Reforms Act Schedule 5 item 74(2)).

-The Registrar notified the parties in writing of the decision to terminate or make binding each such agreement (item 74(3) of the Reforms Act).
-The parties were also advised of their objection and appeal rights (items 74(4) to (6) of the Reforms Act).
+The Registrar notified the parties in writing of the decision to terminate or make binding each such agreement (the Reforms Act Schedule 5 item 74(3)).
+The parties were also advised of their objection and appeal rights (the Reforms Act Schedule 5 items 74(4) to (6)).

 WA ex-nuptial cases